 Constant innovation to strengthen connections between people

-Bouygues Telecom is unanimously recognised for its ability to innovate, meaning that its customers have been able to enjoy certain new uses brought by technological progress before anyone else.
+Bouygues Telecom is recognised for its ability to innovate and constantly adapts to new uses by being a pioneer in many technologies.
+Consequently, its customers have often been able to enjoy the ground-breaking services ushered in by technological progress before anyone else.

 In 2011, with B&You, Bouygues Telecom was once again the first to invent SIM-only mobile plans with no minimum term commitment.